The Secret Of Speed

 - Raise your finger an inch, and then bring it back to touch the string again in the same way.
 Do this over and over, touching the string with the Light Finger, bringing it away, and touching it again.
 This is called Finger Flapping.
 Do this a few times with each finger every day.
 Make sure you keep the inactive fingers as relaxed as possible while touching the string with the active finger.
 This will get you used to the feeling, and over time, very sensitive to the feeling of complete relaxation.
 This light feeling is how your fingers will be when they first touch the string to play a note, and it is the feeling they will return to when they release from a note.
 It enables them to be prepared for their next job.
 Many people never have this light feeling, and play with tense fingers all the time, and their playing suffers greatly because of it.

 This exercise is what I call a Foundation Exercise, one that should be done regularly, no matter how long you have been playing.
+A fundamental exercise that enables the pursuit of the secret of speed.
 It will continually act to increase your awareness of the correct and necessary sensations you must have in order to play well.
 Learning how to bring this feeling into all playing situations is often a tricky matter, and there is much else to know, but we have to start somewhere!

 Now I know I haven’t mentioned speed yet, and here is why.
 Speed, or the ability to execute movements rapidly and accurately, is simply the result of a continuous correct practice that promotes “The Incredible Lightness”.
 If you are creating “The Incredible Tightness” when you practice, you will suffer because of it.
 Think of walking and running.
 Does a little kid have to practice running?
 No, it just happens after balance is mastered, and the ability to place one foot in front of the other, and have all the body parts work together to keep the movement going.
 After the two-year-old gets that down, don’t worry, he’ll be running!